 What Does PAT Testing Cover?
 Scope, Inclusions and Exceptions Explained

 PAT testing developed as a practical way to manage electrical safety in workplaces under the Electricity at Work Regulations 1989.
-Over time, it has become the recognised approach for in-service inspection and testing of electrical equipment in the UK.
+Over time, it has become the recognised approach for in-service inspection and testing of electrical equipment in the UK, with the IET Code of Practice widely used as the main source of guidance.

 This article explains exactly what falls within the scope of PAT testing, what does not, and where common misunderstandings arise.